 As you've seen before, for a price boost to be profitable we need the back odds to be higher than the exchange's lay odds.
 Sometimes the bookmakers will post what they claim to be a price "boost", but in reality they are still offering really poor odds that are lower than the exchange and so we can't make an profit off it!

 Using the example from above, if Ladbrokes had boosted the odds from 4.0 to 4.5 then we wouldn't be able to make profit as the odds would be the same as the exchange, and not higher!

 Not all price boosts can be layed on the exchange.
 An example of a price boost that cannot be layed is "Ronaldo and Messi both to score".
 If you cannot find the lay market for the price boost on Betfair's exchange, it means that the price boost cannot be layed, and that we cannot make a profit, so we simply skip it and move on to another one.

 OddsMonkey Price Boost Thread

-Members post all the best price boosts in this thread, so you can be instantly notified of the profitable price boosts every day.
+Members post all of the best price boosts in this thread so you can receive a notification on every profitable boost, every day.

-If you haven’t subscribed to Oddsmonkey yet, you can find price boosts manually by going to any bookie’s website.
-Their price boosts are normally on their home page.
-If you can’t find any on their home page, it may be worth clicking into a popular football game and see if they have any “match specials” or “price boosts”.
+If you haven't subscribed to Oddsmonkey yet, you can find price boosts manually by going to any bookmaker website.
+Each site has their price boosts advertised in different areas, but generally they can be found on the homepage (because the bookies want everyone to see them!).
+If you can't find any on their home page then it may be worth clicking into a popular football game and see if they have any "match specials" or "price boosts".

-For an example, if click into a football game on Ladbrokes, their price boosts are displayed here:
+For example, when clicking into a game on Ladbrokes you might see the price boosts displayed like this.

-There are many bookies that have price boosts on popular games, but the main bookies you can focus on are:
+The majority of bookmakers have price boosts on various sports and events.
+The main ones you can focus on are: